LeBron James: Offense

-In Miami, Heat coach Erik Spoelstra changed James' role to a more unconventional one.
+In Miami, Heat coach Erik Spoelstra changed James's role to a more unconventional one.
 James spent more time in the post and improved his shot selection and accuracy on jump shots.
 He also learned how to work as an off-ball cutter in the Heat's "pass-happy" offense.
-Behind these improvements, James' overall scoring efficiency rose to historically great levels.
-During this time, ESPN's Tom Haberstroh called James' free-throw shooting his biggest weakness, describing it as "average".
-Upon returning to the Cavaliers, James began to experience subtle age-related declines in productivity, posting his lowest scoring averages since his rookie season in 2015 and 2016.
-His shooting also temporarily regressed, and James briefly ranked as the NBA's worst high-volume shooter from outside the paint.
-Despite these changes, he remained an elite offensive player who beat defenses with body control, strength, and varying attacking speeds.
+With these improvements, James's overall scoring efficiency rose significantly.
+During this time, ESPN's Tom Haberstroh called James's free-throw shooting his biggest weakness.

+In 2015 and 2016, James began to experience subtle age-related declines in productivity, posting his lowest scoring averages since his rookie season.
+His shooting also temporarily regressed, and he briefly ranked as the NBA's worst high-volume shooter from outside the key.
+Despite these changes, he remained an elite offensive player who beat defenses with body control, strength, and varying attack speeds.

 For most of his career, James has controlled the offense as the primary ball handler on his team.
 His playmaking ability is generally considered one of his premier skills, and some analysts rank him among the greatest passers in NBA history.
-By exploiting his size, vision, and the attention James garners from opposing defenses, he creates easy points for his teammates with accurate assists.
+By exploiting his size, vision, and the attention he garners from opposing defenses, he creates easy points for his teammates with precise assists.
 James executes unconventional passes, including after leaving his feet and through defensive traffic.
-His uncanny tendency to find the open man has helped force NBA teams to incorporate some elements of zone into their schemes to better cover the weak side of the court and prevent James from passing to open shooters.
-Early in his career, James was criticized for overpassing in pressure situations, in particular for passing instead of shooting in the waning seconds of close games; however, as his career progressed, James' clutch performance was viewed more favorably.
+His uncanny tendency to find an open player has pushed opposing teams to incorporate elements of zone defense into their strategies.
+Early in his career, James was criticized for overpassing in pressure situations, in particular for passing instead of shooting in the waning seconds of close games; however, as his career progressed, James's clutch performance was viewed more favorably.